equinor/ecalc/docs/docs/about/modelling/workflow/generic_workflow.md

 #### Generator Set

 As eCalc™ does not indepthly model gas turbine generators, alternative methods are used.
-Here, fuel consumed and electricity generated is related in tabular form.
+Here, fuel consumed and power generated is related in tabular form.
 These are typically linear relationships, and if more than one generator is used, "generator switching" is modelled by adding another generator curve on top of the existing.

-This means that the facility will operate in the most efficienct manner, i.e. meaning that if one generator will satisfy the electricity demand, only one generator will always be used.
+This means that the facility will operate in the most efficient manner, i.e. meaning that if one generator will satisfy the power demand, only one generator will always be used.

 #### Compressor Curves

-eCalc™ has generic compressor curve functionality, which can be used when compressor curves are not available.
-But if a compressor curve is available, it is always recommended to do so.
+eCalc™ has generic compressor curve functionality which can be used when compressor curves are not available.
+However, if a manufactor compressor chart is available, it is always recommended to use this over a generic chart.
 The generic compressor curves, use the assumption of constant polytropic efficiency, which is only a good assumption if the compressor is running near the design points.

 ### Validation

 Checking whether an eCalc™ model is valid or not, is an essential task.
-If a model is not valid, this means that input requirements set by the user are not being fulfilled, or that some consumers are giving realistic solutions.
+If a model is not valid, this means that input requirements set by the user are not being fulfilled, or that some consumers are giving unrealistic solutions.

 Validity can be checked by consumer, and there are often specific reasons why certain consumers are invalid.
 For example: